 Facts: Ernst Ruska has got Nobel prize in Physics in 1986 for his fundamental work in electron options, and for the design of the first electron microscope, other half of the prize was jointly given to Gerd Binnig and Heinrich Rohrer “for their design of the scanning tunneling microscope”.

-Electron microscope uses the beam of electrons which travel through a vacuum and electromagnets are used to focus the beam.
-Though electron microscopes are expensive and requires much more space for installation of the equipment, the electron micrographs it generates justify the capital investments.
+Electron microscope uses the beam of electrons that travel through a vacuum and electromagnets are used to focus the beam.
+Though electron microscopes are expensive and require much more space for the installation of the equipment, the electron micrographs it generates justify the capital investments.
 Greater details of minute biological structures generated through EM is aiding in the advancement of research breakthroughs.

 Five basic steps involved in all electron microscopes are: